ElliottLi97/Work-Day-Calendar/README.md

 The HTML and CSS code was given to me mostly finished though I had to make some of my own changes and I wrote the JS code from scratch.

-The finished site can be found here [Here](https://elliottli97.github.io/Work-Day-Calendar/)
+The finished site can be found [Here](https://elliottli97.github.io/Work-Day-Calendar/)

 ![Website Screenshot](/Images/Website.JPG)